klayu/hb_beacon/content/en/blog/famous-people-and-their-myers-briggs-personality-types-part-1-the-extraverts.md

 text1="Did you know about ENFJs ?
 They are also called as “The Teacher”"

 text2="“I’m not controlling… Okay, maybe a little bit.”
-Leave a comment below if you agree.
+Leave a comment below if you agree."
-"

 >}}